 Ebola Virus Disease

 DefinitionEbola virus disease is a severe infection.
-It can have a mortality rate of up to 90%.
 The infection can occur in humans and animals.

 CausesEbola virus disease is caused by the Ebola virus.
-The virus can pass from person to person through blood or other bodily secretions.
-When these fluids come in contact with skin or mucus membranes the virus can pass and cause the infection.
+The virus can pass from person to person through blood or other bodily fluids.
+When these fluids come in contact with skin or mucus membranes, the virus can pass and cause the infection.
 The virus can also pass through contaminated needles.

 |Virus Attack on Cell|